danog/MadelineProtoDocs/docs/API_docs/methods/messages.sendWebViewData.md

 ---
 title: "messages.sendWebViewData"
-description: "Used by the user to relay data from an opened [reply keyboard bot web app](https://core.telegram.org/api/bots/webapps) to the bot that owns it."
+description: "Used by the user to relay data from an opened [reply keyboard bot mini app](https://core.telegram.org/api/bots/webapps) to the bot that owns it."
 grand_parent: "Telegram RPC API"
 parent: "Methods"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png